sunnyygautam/postgresql/git.md

   - This command downloads the latest changes from the remote repository to your local repository
   - git pull is a convenience command that effectively combines git fetch and git merge into a single operation

 - Git merge creates a new commit that combines changes from two branches while preserving the original commit history of both branches.
+  - git checkout <target-branch-name>
+  - git merge <source-branch-name>
 - Git rebase, on the other hand, rewrites commit history by taking commits from one branch and replaying them on top of another branch.

 - Create a new branch without switching to it: